DBS Unit Trust Investment FAQs

 Unit trust investments operate on a forward pricing basis.
 This means that unit trust prices are only calculated at the end of the day after all investments and the cost of all transaction activities have been taken into account.

-• In the major newspapers
+• Checking the major newspapers.

 8. Will dividends be paid?